wpengine/faustjs/docs/previews/README.md

 }
 ```

 `getNextStaticProps` is used to allow for Static Site Generation.
-It knows how to get URL information on the server so that we can query WP and pull the right `pageInfo` on the initial request.
+It knows how to get URL information on the server to query WP and pull the right `pageInfo` on the initial request.
 This is critical for SEO.
 We want to return the rendered page on the first request so that search engines can index our content.

 `useUriInfo` gets the URL from the Next Router and queries WP to get information about the route.
 If the route has a list of posts, we'll show one component.
 If it has a single post, we'll show another.
 Let's add those components to `/lib/components`.